No Products in the Cart

 To say that alpaca sweaters are “immortal” is a pretty bold boast.
-But yes, if you properly care for your alpaca sweater, it might outlive you.
-However, if you intend to throw down some currency for top-end Peruvian clothing from your favorite high quality alpaca seller, you need to take on the responsibility of knowing how to wash and store this luxurious garment.
-We operated a retail store for 32 years in a small town and saw our sweaters go through the complete life cycle on zillions of customers, so we are speaking from experience.
+But yes, without wanting to be macabre, if you properly care for your alpaca sweater, it might outlive you.
+If you intend to invest in top-end Peruvian clothing, you need to know how to wash and store it.
+We operated a retail store for 32 years in a small town and saw our sweaters go through the complete life cycle on many many customers, so we are speaking from experience.

 First of all, while alpaca fiber is extremely strong and durable, that doesn’t mean you can take a chain saw to it.
-Beware of snags, unraveling threads, or moth damage, and when you find a problem, stop wearing it and get it repaired (hint: try asking around a shop that sells knitting supplies).
+Beware of snags, unraveling threads, or moth damage, and when you find a problem, stop wearing it and get it repaired (hint: try asking around a shop that sells knitting supplies, or check the internet for dry-cleaners or tailors that specialize in knitwear repair.).
 Follow these other rules of the road to keep that item of chic clothing looking great and reeling in the compliments:

 HOW TO WASH A SWEATER